dylansicard/dylansicard.github.io/README.md

 ## https://dylansicard.github.io/

-### For now, this project will be a culmination of small projects used to manipulate small projects.
+### For now, this project will be a culmination of small projects used to gain understanding of code and practice what I'm learning.
 Later, I intend to develop my portfolio into a full-fledged portfolio site.

 <br>